 If you’ve suffered a burn, receiving timely treatment for your injury is critical.
 Better treatment can mean fewer permanent effects, faster healing, and a reduced chance of infection.

-Connecticut Fire and Burn Injury Lawyers at Carter Mario Injury Lawyers have put together this list of eight treatments for burns, depending on the severity.
+The Connecticut Fire and Burn Injury Lawyers at Carter Mario Law Firm have put together this list of eight treatments for burns, depending on the severity.
 The first step is to just how bad the burn is.
-First-degree burns pose little to no risk of scarring, and are not a likely health risk, so they don’t require as much medical attention as second or third-degree burns.
+First-degree burns pose little to no risk of scarring and are not a likely health risk, so they don’t require as much medical attention as second or third-degree burns.
 It’s important to determine the severity of your burn, but if you are unsure of how bad it is, you should seek professional medical attention.

 - Treatment for First-Degree Burns:

 A first-degree burn is red, sensitive to touch, and painful.

 Submerge the burn under cool (but not cold) running water until the pain subsides.
 Don’t use ice or oil on the burn, as these can make the burn worse.